ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/HAL Workflow/Detailed_HAL_Workflow_in_MLink.md

 ## Pre-requisites

 * Familiar with creating and debugging measurement plugins in MeasurementLink.
-* Familiar with LabVIEW object-oriented programming and familiar with class based HAL implementation.
+* Familiar with LabVIEW object-oriented programming and familiar with class based hardware abstractions.
 * Deep knowledge of architecture and implementation of existing HAL (migrate to use with MeasurementLink measurements).

 ## Existing HAL Helper Libraries in MeasurmentLink